mah0x211/lua-configh/README.md

 ## configh:set_feature( name [, value] )

-defines a feature macro in generated source code.
+Defines a feature macro in the config.h file.

 **Parameters**